datastaxdevs/workshop-streaming-game/README.md

 Hooray!
 As soon as you move around with this new player, you will see the whole architecture at work:

-- client sends updates on your player's position through the "player websocket"
+1. client sends updates on your player's position through the "player websocket";
-- API checks game state on DB and validates this update, taking action if needed
+2. API checks game state on DB and validates this update, taking action if needed;
-- API (1) publishes the validated player update to the Astra Streaming topic and (2) persists new game-state to DB
+3. API (a) publishes the validated player update to the Astra Streaming topic and (b) persists new game-state to DB;
-- API receives back new messages by listening to this same Astra Streaming topic
+4. API receives back new messages by listening to this same Astra Streaming topic;
-- API broadcasts updates on any player to all connected clients through the "world websocket"
+5. API broadcasts updates on any player to all connected clients through the "world websocket";
-- at each such update, the client's game arena is adjusted (for all connected clients)
+6. at each such update, the client's game arena is adjusted (for all connected clients).

 What is really cool is that **you can give this URL to your friends** and have them enter your very own game!